Canyonlands Campgrounds

 Backcountry camping is an elevated experience in Canyonlands, but please note that the area can be extremely difficult to navigate.
 Even experienced backpackers should be well-versed in desert navigation before setting out.
 Park rangers are extremely knowledgeable and can help you develop your itinerary.

-Four districts make up the backcountry zones: Island in the Sky, The Needles, The Maze and the rivers within the park boundaries.
+Four districts comprise the backcountry zones: Island in the Sky, The Needles, The Maze and the rivers within the park boundaries.
 Permits are required for all overnight backcountry travel, with special permits for each mode of transportation.
-Permits should be acquired at least six months in advance for the more popular destinations, such as the amazing White Rim Campgrounds and Cataract Canyon.
-The National Park Service wesbite has more details on permits.
+Permits should be acquired at least six months in advance for the more popular destinations, such as the amazing White Rim Campground and Cataract Canyon.
+The National Park Service website has more details on permits.
 Fees vary depending on the location and modes of travel.

 The best way to reach backcountry sites is by mountain bike, 4x4 vehicle, dirt bike, boat or horseback, though backpacking is also an option.
 Traveling by foot in Canyonlands is generally not beginner-friendly due to the lack of water sources, challenging navigation and hot climate.
-For those with established backpacking skills, however, the adventure potential is nearly endless.
+However, the adventure potential is nearly endless for those with established backpacking skills.